-The COVID-19 pandemic has resulted in a slowdown, if not total standstill, in almost all aspects of the System's operations.
+The COVID-19 pandemic has resulted in a slowdown in almost all aspects of the System's operations.
 The most affected is the real estate operations.
 There was a suspension/slowdown of divestment activities.
 The bidding/procurement activities were delayed/deferred.
 There were delays also in the commencement of some projects, or completion of some projects were extended.
-The System granted ninety-day grace period to lessees of its real estate properties and to those amortizing buyers in compliance with Bayanihan Acts 1 and 2 (R.A.
-Nos.
-11469 and 11494, respectively).

-The pandemic also caused reduction in workforce reporting to office leading to reduction in refund transactions being processed and funded.
-The original target date of completion of the Accelerated Refund was December 2021 but adjusted to December 2022.
+The pandemic also caused reduction in workforce reporting to office leading to reduction in the number of refund transactions being processed and funded.
+Hence, the original target date of completion of the Accelerated Refund of December 2021 was adjusted to December 2022.
 The incidents of positive COVID-19 cases on the System's employees and in partner-banks also delayed the releases of refunds to members.
 The System adopted business process enhancements to limit face to face transaction with its clients.